sardev08/panther/web/README.md

 Dashboard UI for Panther

-> Due to multiple package management, please consider the project root as the current working directory
-> for the following document sections

 ### Intro

 To setup the project all you need to do is install its dependencies by running: